revue-org/revue/docs/website/docs/report/devops.md

 ### Dependencies management

-We used [Renovate](https://docs.renovatebot.com/) in order to keep all dependencies automatically up-to-date.
+We used [Renovate](https://docs.renovatebot.com/) to keep all dependencies automatically up to date.
-Since for most the subproject we are using the `npm-gradle-plugin` we had to define a custom manager:
+Since for most of the subprojects we are using the `npm-gradle-plugin` we had to define a custom manager:

 <Summary title="Renovate custom manager">